englishthomas/training/Docusaurus/Orchestrator/01_Orchestrator_Overview.md

 The following pages will walk you through the full process of spinning up a full Orchestrator deployment, from building the various containers that you\'ll need, to deploying them onto Amazon Elastic Kubernetes Service (EKS).
-This installation guide targets *production* environments
+This installation guide targets *production* environments.
-- if you aren\'t ready for this, the developer documentation will be up shortly.

 Familiarity with the AWS console and the Kubernetes command line are expected.
 The instructions in this section have been tested on MacOS and